Cinnamon/kotaemon/docs/index.md

 ## Usage

-For how to use the application, see [Usage](/usage).
+For how to use the application, see [Usage](usage.md).
 This page will also be available to you within the application.

 ## Feedback

-Feel free to create a bug report or a feature request or join a discussion at https://github.com/Cinnamon/kotaemon/issues.
+Feel free to create a bug report or a feature request on our [repo](https://github.com/Cinnamon/kotaemon/issues).